atch2203/blog/src/content/blog/8bit computer.md

 ##### Removing control signal wires
 The first step in disassembling the 8 bit computer is to remove all the control signal wires.
 These connect every module to the instruction decoder/control unit, so you want to get rid of them first so they don't get in the way of the rest of the disassembly.

 If you ever want to debug your computer after you have disconnected the instruction decoder, you can connect the signals to positive/negative and single step the clock manually.
-This helps a lot when trying to debu
+This helps a lot when trying to debug whether each instruction has the right control signals.

 ![[rotated-20250218_162312.jpg]]
 <div align="center" style="color:#888888"><em>TODO label spanning connections</em></div>

-Now it's a lot easier
+Now it's a lot easier to

-## Addendum: designing the computer and debugging
+## Addendum: designing the computer, control signals, and debugging